How to Buy Employee Time Clocks For Small Business: The All-Encompassing Guide

 Swipeclock’s WorkforceHub HR system keeps your employee data secure.
 At Swipeclock, we have been protecting business payroll information since 2001.
 Our resources and data security expertise give you peace of mind.

-How Biometric Timekeeping Will Increase Your Retail Profitability In 2021
+How Biometric Timekeeping Will Increase Your Retail Profitability

 Businesses with fewer than 500 employees provide around 60% of private sector jobs in the US.
 They are the lifeblood of our economy.